 Light yoga is a great way to relax both your body and mind, since it encourages you to practice mindfulness and also stretches out your muscles.
 Here are a few gentle poses that are perfect for winding down at night after coffee:

-The National Sleep Foundation claims that light exercise is one of the best ways to make yourself feel tired.
-We aren’t suggesting you go on a 2-mile run at 10 p.m. at night, but take a light walk around the block (as long as it’s not too late in the evening).
-Walks can be a good way to wind your mind and body down before bed, and hopefully it’ll force some of that extra caffeine energy out of your system.
+Harvard Medical School claims that light exercise is one of the best ways to make yourself feel tired.
+We aren’t suggesting you go on a 2-mile run at 10 p.m., but take a light walk around the block (as long as it’s not too late in the evening).
+Walks can be a good way to wind your mind and body down before bed, and hopefully, it’ll force some of that extra caffeine energy out of your system.

 Reading a book is an ideal way to de-stimulate the mind, reduce stress, and induce tired eyes.
-Research has shown that reading a book for only 6 minutes a night can reduce stress up to 68%, so it’s certainly worth a try when you’re trying to fall asleep at night.
+Researchers from the University of Sussex found that reading a book for only 6 minutes a night can reduce stress up to 68%, so it’s certainly worth a try when you’re attempting to fall asleep at night.
 It can also contribute to sleepy, heavy feeling eyes due to their constant left to right movement when you’re reading words on a page.

 Other Ways to Fall Asleep After Drinking Coffee